If you’re new to PicMonkey, here’s the skinny on how make great-looking images with our photo editor .

 Touch up facial features

 Click the Effects tab (the magic wand icon in the far left column), and you’ll find photo effects that can dramatically change the mood of your photo in one click.
 The effects in the Tried and True group are some of PicMonkeyers’ faves.
 We used Intrepid to create an artsy vibe with some darkened edges.
-Go to our Pinterest Effects board for a quick look at before-and-after pics of many of our effects.

 Time to have some fun with photo overlays.
 Click the Overlays tab (the butterfly icon in the panel on the left).
 You’ll find all flavors of graphics, grouped by type.
 Click an overlay and it appears over your image.
 Drag the corner circles to size it; the top circle rotates it.
 You can also change the colors, adjust the fade, erase parts of your overlay, and experiment with blend modes using the overlay palette (a rectangular box with lots more controls and buttons) that appears when you select an overlay.